saltlab/saltlab.github.com/source/open-positions/index.markdown

 date: 2013-01-03 12:36
 comments: false
 sharing: false
 footer: false
 ---

 <h3>Postdoctoral Position</h3>
-A postdoctoral position is available in the SALT lab starting September 1, 2016 (negotiable).
+A postdoctoral position is available in the SALT lab starting January 1, 2018 (negotiable).
 The term of the position is one year with a possible extension.
 Strong applicants are solicited in the broad areas of software engineering, software analysis and testing, bug prediction/detection/repair, web and mobile engineering, and software maintenance and evolution.

 Applications for this position should: